spxy/clpc/README.md

  2. Common Lisp is a dialect of Lisp with an ANSI standard.
 There are many implementations of Common Lisp in the form of compilers as well as interpreters.
-Some examples are Steel Bank Common Lisp (SBCL), Clozure CL (CCL), CLISP, etc. Clozure CL should not be confused with Clojure.
+Some examples are Steel Bank Common Lisp (SBCL), Clozure CL (CCL), CLISP, etc. Take a look at https://common-lisp.net/implementations for examples of more implementations.
+Clozure CL should not be confused with Clojure.
     Clozure CL is a compiler implementation for Common Lisp whereas Clojure is a separate dialect Lisp meant for the Java platform.

 In this document, we work with Common Lisp only.
-Take a look at https://common-lisp.net/implementations for a list of some of the popular ones.
-We choose SBCL for this unit because it is the most popular free and open source implementation of Common Lisp.
+We choose SBCL as the implementation we will work with.
+It is the most popular free and open source implementation of Common Lisp.
 It is also known for its good performance.
+Note that since Common Lisp is an ANSI standard, any Common Lisp implementation is okay for this challenge, however, the instructions provided below are specific to SBCL only.

 ### Unit 1.2: Install SBCL